-Passive remote sensing is commonly utilized in spaceborne satellite missions.
-It has been integral to numerous missions developed by major space agencies such as the European Space Agency (ESA) and the National Aeronautics and Space Administration (NASA).
-For instance, the Sentinel-2 mission by ESA employs passive sensors to capture high-resolution optical images, measuring sunlight reflected by Earth’s surface at various wavelengths to monitor land and vegetation changes globally.
+Passive remote sensing is widely utilized in spaceborne satellite missions and has played a pivotal role in programs developed by major space agencies, including the European Space Agency (ESA) and the National Aeronautics and Space Administration (NASA).
+For instance, the Sentinel-2 mission, which provides ESA’s highest spatial resolution imagery, employs passive sensors.
+Data measured by these sensors have been applied to monitor land cover, vegetation dynamics and coastal and inland water environments.

-Sunlight travels approximately eight minutes from the Sun’s surface to Earth, traversing the atmosphere upon arrival.
-The atmosphere, composed of various gases and particles, interacts with sunlight, altering its properties at specific wavelengths.
+As sunlight enters the Earth’s atmosphere, it interacts with various gases and particles, altering its properties at specific wavelengths.
 These interactions include scattering, absorption, and refraction.
-Scattering occurs when atmospheric molecules and aerosols disperse light in different directions, often impacting shorter wavelengths like blue light more significantly.
-Absorption is caused by atmospheric constituents such as ozone, water vapor, and carbon dioxide, which absorb energy at particular wavelengths, reducing the intensity of the transmitted light.
-Refraction occurs as light changes direction and speed while passing through layers of the atmosphere with varying densities.
+Scattering occurs when atmospheric molecules and aerosols disperse light in different directions, with shorter wavelengths like blue light being more strongly affected.
+Absorption results from atmospheric constituents such as ozone, water vapor, and carbon dioxide, which absorb energy at specific wavelengths, reducing the intensity of the transmitted light that reaches the Earth’s surface.
+Refraction occurs as light changes direction and speed while passing through atmospheric layers with varying densities.

-Once sunlight reaches Earth’s surface, it exhibits several behaviors, depending on the surface properties and the angle of incidence.
+When sunlight reaches Earth’s surface, it exhibits several behaviors depending on the surface properties and the angle of incidence.
 These behaviors include:

-Reflection: The light is redirected back into the atmosphere without being absorbed by the surface.
-The amount of reflection depends on the surface’s albedo, with bright surfaces like snow reflecting more light compared to darker surfaces such as forests.

 Absorption: The light is absorbed by the surface, converting it into heat or another form of energy.
-This process varies based on the material’s absorptive properties and its color, with darker surfaces typically absorbing more light.
+This process varies based on the biogeochemical characteristics of the surface, with darker surfaces typically absorbing more light.

 Transmission: The light passes through the surface, entering a different medium, such as water or transparent materials.
 The extent of transmission depends on the material’s transparency and refractive index.

+Reflection: The light that was not absorbed or transmitted is redirected back into the sensor.
+The amount of reflection depends on the surface’s albedo, with bright surfaces like snow reflecting more light compared to darker surfaces such as forests.

-Only reflected light can be detected by spaceborne sensors, having undergone one final alteration by the atmosphere.
-The most commonly used metric in passive remote sensing is reflectance.
-Reflectance is typically defined as the ratio of reflected radiation to incoming radiation at a specific wavelength.
-This relationship can be expressed mathematically as follows:
+Only reflected light can be detected by spaceborne sensors.
+The most used metric in passive remote sensing to quantify electromagnetic radiation (EMR) is reflectance (R).
+R is typically measured as the ratio of upwelling radiance (Lu) to downwelling radiance (Ld) (Eq.
+1.1).
+L is defined as the radiant intensity per unit of projected source urea in a specified direction and is expressed in units of W m-2 sr-1.
+R, however, is dimensionless.

-Rλ=LrλLiλ
+Rλ=LrλLiλ Eq.
+1.1

-where:

-Rλ is the reflectance at the wavelength λ

-Lrλ is the radiance reflected by the surface at wavelength λ

-Liλ is the incident radiance (or irradiance) at wavelength λ

-Reflectance is defined for each wavelength as a value between 0 and 1.
-A reflectance of 0 indicates that all light has been absorbed or transmitted by the target, while a reflectance of 1 indicates that all light has been reflected.
+R is defined for each wavelength as a value between 0 and 1.
+A value of 0 indicates that all light has been absorbed or transmitted by the target, while a value of 1 indicates that all light has been reflected.

-However, reflectance cannot be directly used as measured by spaceborne sensors, as it contains signals originating from both the atmosphere and the target.
-This reflectance is commonly referred to as Top of Atmosphere (TOA) reflectance.
-TOA reflectance is useful for applications such as assessing aerosol concentrations in the atmosphere or implementing cloud detection algorithms.

-To study targets located on the Earth’s surface, the atmospheric effects on reflectance must be corrected.
-Atmospheric correction algorithms are applied to transform TOA reflectance into surface or Bottom of Atmosphere (BOA) reflectance, which represents the intrinsic reflectance properties of the surface target.
-BOA reflectance is crucial for accurately analyzing surface characteristics and for applications like vegetation monitoring, water quality assessment, and land cover classification, where precise surface reflectance values are essential.
+R at the Top of Atmosphere (TOA), i.e., the magnitude directly measured by spaceborne or airborne sensors, contains signals originating from both the atmosphere and the Earth’s surface.
+Therefore, to study targets located on the Earth’s surface, RTOA must undergo atmospheric correction processing to transform it into Bottom of Atmosphere (BOA) R, which represents the intrinsic reflectance properties of the surface target.
+Precise RBOA is crucial for accurately analyzing surface characteristics and for applications like vegetation monitoring, water quality assessment, and land cover classification.